 Employers increasingly look for graduates who bring the tangible experience of having applied principles learned in the classroom into actual workplace settings through internships and similar learning experiences.
 They seek students who have mastered vital employment skills, including effectively communicating with customers, independently solving problems, meeting crucial deadlines and leading teams toward achieving set goals.
 Employers are particularly impressed with graduates who have honed these skills.

-Additionally, these internships will serve as a fertile training ground for aspiring student entrepreneurs by providing exposure to sound business principles and work ethics.
+Additionally, these internships serve as a fertile training ground for aspiring student entrepreneurs by providing exposure to sound business principles and work ethics.
 Launch Pointe will provide access to resources designed to support students on their paths to building and launching their own businesses.

 Once fully established, Launch Pointe will target small business owners from the College’s alumni to provide access to a host of services and resource organizations, helping to sustain their ongoing growth while providing additional internship opportunities to students.

-Launch Pointe will serve several key audiences, including:
+Launch Pointe serves several key audiences, including: